drxnch/device-stm32/README.md

 ## Purpose / Introduction

-The purpose of this device is to create a simple STM32 device that is capable of running a timer and playing music.
+The purpose of this device is to create a simple STM32 keyring device that contains 3 primary functions:
+- Music Player
+- Timer
+- Alarm

 ## Installation